phptuts/codingwithnoah/arduino-blockly/lesson-9-led-matrix-challenge/index.md

 ### Else

 So here's what going on.
 The "DigitalRead with Pullup Resistor" block will return 1 when the button is **not** pushed down.
 The if statement will say anything above 0 is the same as true.
 So if the button is **not** pushed down we'll turn off the light, **else** we'll turn the light on.
-So the else block will execute the blocks inside it when what the if block evaluates is **not** true.
+So the else will execute the blocks inside it when what is connected the "if" block is **not** true.

 ### Challenge Simple

-Make Row 3 / Column 3 turn on when the button is pushed.
+Make Row 3 / Column 3 turn on when the button is pushed down.

 ### Super Challenge